Background pattern

 Important information about the manufacture of Grafalon

-Human components (e.g., red blood cells) are used in the production of Grafalon.
+In the production of Grafalon, human components (e.g. red blood cells) are used.
 Therefore, a series of measures are necessary to prevent the transmission of infectious agents to patients.
-These include the careful selection of donors to ensure that those who may transmit infections are excluded, as well as the analysis of each donation to detect the presence of viruses/infections.
-The manufacturing process also includes a series of steps in the processing of human components that may inactivate or eliminate viruses.
-Despite these measures, when administering medications for which human components have been used, it cannot be entirely ruled out that infectious agents may be transmitted.
-This may also apply to unknown viruses and emerging viruses or other types of infections.
+These include careful selection of donors to ensure that those who may transmit infections are excluded, as well as analysis of each donation to detect the presence of viruses/infections.
+The manufacturing process also includes a series of stages for processing human components that can inactivate or eliminate viruses.
+Despite these measures, when medicines for which human components have been used are administered, the transmission of infections cannot be completely excluded.
+This also applies to unknown viruses and new or emerging viruses, or other types of infections.

-The measures taken are considered effective for viruses with a coat such as HIV, hepatitis B virus, and hepatitis C virus, as well as for viruses without a coat such as hepatitis A virus and parvovirus B19.
+The measures taken are considered effective for enveloped viruses such as human immunodeficiency virus (HIV), hepatitis B virus, and hepatitis C virus, as well as for non-enveloped viruses such as hepatitis A virus and parvovirus B19.

 3. How to use Grafalon

-Grafalon has been prescribed to you by a qualified and experienced doctor in immunosuppressive treatment.
+Treatment with Grafalon has been prescribed by a qualified doctor with experience in immunosuppressive treatment.

 Grafalon will be administered to you in a hospital.
-Grafalon will be administered to you through a venous infusion.
-Before administering the infusion, the medication will be diluted in a sodium chloride solution.
+Grafalon will be administered by intravenous infusion.
+Before administering the infusion, the medicine will be diluted in a sodium chloride solution.

-One of the following doses may be administered to adults and children, based on your weight and condition:
+One of the following doses may be administered to adults and children, based on their weight and condition:

 Your doctor will decide which of the following doses will be administered to you: